Website & Media Manager

 The Institute for the Study of Humanistic Buddhism (ISHB) at University of the West is devoted to the multi-faceted study of Buddhism and its ongoing application within the human realm.
-Inspired by Master Hsing Yun’s vision of Humanistic Buddhism and its emphasis on education, ethics, art, and culture, the Institute will serve as the home for a wide-range of research projects and scholarly work that enhance our understanding of Buddhism historically and in the contemporary moment.
+Inspired by Master Hsing Yun’s vision of Humanistic Buddhism and its emphasis on education, ethics, art, and culture, the Institute serves as a home for a wide range of research projects and scholarly work that enhances our understanding of Buddhism historically and in the contemporary moment.
 The Institute aims to (1) encourage new directions in the academic study of Buddhism, (2) facilitate networks and conversations between scholars, religious organizations, and practitioners, and (3) develop Buddhist resources that are applicable to everyday life.

 The ISHB seeks to realize its mission in the following ways: